 Most extension spring failures occur in the area of the end.
 To maximize the life of the extension spring, the path of the wire should be smooth and gradual as it flows into the end.
 Tool marks and other stress concentrations should be held to a minimum.
 A minimum bend radius of 1 1/2 times the wire diameter is recommended.

 In the past, many ends were made as a secondary operation.
 Today, with modern mechanical and computer controlled machines, many ends can be made as part of the coiling operation.
-Due to the large variety of machines available for coiling and looping in one operation, it is recommended that the custom spring manufacturer be consulted before a design is concluded to assist and review extension spring specs and design.
+Due to the large variety of machines available for coiling and looping in one operation, it is recommended that the spring manufacturer be consulted before a design is concluded to assist and review extension spring design and specifications.

 Extension Springs Design Method Specification

 The fundamental formulas involving load/deflection (rate) and stress also apply to helical extension springs.
 The only unique property is that a solving for and including initial tension in the concept and method.
 Given a certain volume of space in which the spring will act and a certain maximum load (P) the basic design approach is to find a wire diameter (d) based on trial value of mean diameter (D) assumed on the basis of the available space, and a reasonable stress (S).
 Remember that an extension spring is not normally present and must be designed within torsion proportional limit of the material.
 This value will be about 40 percent of the tensile strength of the material.